 - Bill 7, An Act to facilitate the conduct of the next provincial general election in the context of the COVID-19 pandemic and to amend the Election Act (Order of reference given on 24 November 2021). - Bill 39, An Act to establish a new electoral system (Order of reference given on 20 October 2021). - Bill 793, An Act to recognize the white admiral as the emblematic insect of Québec (Order of reference given on 20 October 2021).
-Statutory order - Examination of the Report on the implementation of the Code of Ethics and Conduct of the Members of the National Assembly.
+Statutory order Examination of the Report on the implementation of the Code of Ethics and Conduct of the Members of the National Assembly.
 COMMITTEE ON CITIZEN RELATIONS Order of reference Consideration of Bills:

-- Bill 101, An Act to strengthen the fight against maltreatment of seniors and other persons of full age in vulnerable situations as well as the monitoring of the quality of health services and social services (Order of reference given on 20 October 2021). - Bill 197, An Act to amend the Consumer Protection Act to fight planned obsolescence and assert the right to repair goods (Order of reference given on 20 October 2021).
-COMMITTEE ON HEALTH AND SOCIAL SERVICES COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT SELECT COMMITTEE ON THE EVOLUTION OF THE ACT RESPECTING END-OF-LIFE CARE Order of reference Special Consultations:
+- Bill 1, An Act to amend the Educational Childcare Act to improve access to the educational childcare services network and complete its development (Order of reference given on 2 December 2021). - Bill 101, An Act to strengthen the fight against maltreatment of seniors and other persons of full age in vulnerable situations as well as the monitoring of the quality of health services and social services (Order of reference given on 20 October 2021). - Bill 197, An Act to amend the Consumer Protection Act to fight planned obsolescence and assert the right to repair goods (Order of reference given on 20 October 2021).
+COMMITTEE ON HEALTH AND SOCIAL SERVICES COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Order of reference Consideration of Bills: